Minimise Your Food Waste with Pickling Cooking Class in Sydney

 Vegetables for pickling

 Pickling is a natural process that has been used for thousands of years to preserve food for long periods of time.
 The process involves soaking produce in brine or an acid solution which draws out the water and prevents bad bacteria from growing.
-This process changes the taste and texture of the produce and leaves it with a somewhat tangy flavour.
+This then gives your produce a deliciously tangy twist that can truly elevate your dishes.
+So why not give it a try and add some zesty flavour to your meals with this age-old preserving method?

 If you’re looking for sustainable things to do in Sydney, pickling classes are a great way to do your bit for the planet.
 Change up your team building activities with one of these Sydney workshops and get your whole crew behind this fun food preservation movement!